UniStuttgart-VISUS/megamol/docs/manual.md

 compatible with MultiParticleDataCall, providing access to the loaded data.
 Specifying the right config set variable thus allows the caller to use data sets from different file formats with this project file.
 See the online documentation for more information on these file formats.
-The recommended file format for MegaMol TM currently is MMPLD, and the corresponding data source module is thus the default module.
+The recommended file format for MegaMol&trade; currently is MMPLD, and the corresponding data source module is thus the default module.

     <!-- connecting calls -->